Skip to main content

 Increasing available data and research

-The first of-its-kind PetSmart Charities of Canada-Gallup State of Pet Care Study findings have shed light on pet parents’ account of their current challenges with the cost of veterinary care.
-Their important perspective will help drive our strategy and programs, and potentially the direction of other partners looking to join us in building solutions.
-Future plans for a survey of veterinarians will follow to deliver insight from their perspective, too.
+The first of-its-kind PetSmart Charities of Canada-Gallup State of Pet Care Study’s findings shed light on pet parents’ account of their current challenges with accessing veterinary care, and a second survey of Veterinarians is helping understand the issue from all sides.

 Tips for Pet Parents